API Endpoints Reference

 Using these endpoints via MCP?
 The

-@fouradata/mcpserver wraps all three endpoints as native MCP tools (foura_single,foura_proxy,foura_browser) with the same input shapes plus anoffload_largeopt-in for token-friendly large-response handling.
+@fouradata/mcpserver wraps all four endpoints as native MCP tools (foura_auto,foura_single,foura_proxy,foura_browser) with the same input shapes plus anoffload_largeopt-in for token-friendly large-response handling.

-FourA provides three request endpoints, each optimized for different scenarios:
+FourA provides four request endpoints, each optimized for a different scenario:

 | Endpoint | Best for |